apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 so ` __loop_isGreen = FALSE` and `__loop_requestedGreen = TRUE`.

-The looping trace in this case can be visualized like this:
+The lasso in this case can be visualized like this:

 ![A counterexample trace for the property [](requestedGreen => <>isGreen)](img/counterexample.png)